-'''

 more 00README.TXT

-'''

-- 7. Follow the instructions in the OOREADME.TXT file to uncompress the installation file and run the installation script. - After you read the license agreement, enter accept to accept the license terms and continue. - Select an installation directory for Acrobat Reader.
+- 7. Follow the instructions in the OOREADME.TXT file to uncompress the installation file and run the installation script. - 8.
+After you read the license agreement, accept the license terms and continue. - 9.
+Select an installation directory for Acrobat Reader.
 The default is /usr/local/Acrobat3.
 If you accept this default and the directory does not exist, it is created automatically.